boldbi/vue-with-aspnet-core-sample/README.md

-# Bold BI Embedded Sample in Vue with ASP.NET Core
+# Bold BI Embedded Sample in Vue.js with ASP.NET Core

- This Bold BI Vue with ASP.NET Core sample contains the Dashboard embedding samples.
+ This Bold BI Vue.js with ASP.NET Core sample contains the Dashboard embedding samples.
 In this sample Vue application act as front-end and ASP.NET Core act as back-end application.
 This application aims to demonstrate how to render the dashboard available on your Bold BI server.

  ## Dashboard view